Spring/Summer Phase (April 1 to August 17, 2018):

 Trainees will be expected to arrive at the in-person residential course with a preliminary clinical trial protocol and informed consent document (developed during small groups).
-CTMC 2017 trainees must arrange to be in Iowa City for the entire week and be free from clinical, teaching, and other professional responsibilities to allow for the refinement and finalization of their protocols.
-The residential course will start with a dinner reception on the evening of August 7.
-Lectures will begin at 8AM and end at 5:30PM on August 8 - 10.
-There will be small group activities in the evenings of August 8 and 10; and a networking dinner on August 9.
-The course will run 8AM - 12:30PM on August 11.
+CTMC 2018 trainees must arrange to be in Ann Arbor, MI for the entire week and be free from clinical, teaching, and other professional responsibilities to allow for the refinement and finalization of their protocols.
+The residential course will start with a dinner reception on the evening of August 20.
+Lectures will begin at 8AM and end at 5:30PM on August 21 - 22.
+There will be small group activities August 21 and 22; and a networking dinner on August 22.
+The course will run 8AM - 4:30PM on August 23.

 Additional support during the residential course is provided by the American Academy of Neurology.